loveeliebe/website2.0/README.md

  - *SUPER* SMOOTH
  - Fully translated by the ***POWER OF GOOGLE***
  - Articles fly in because they're scared of the dark
+ - Comment box so you can tell us about your phobias